- Use your administrative background to make a lasting difference in Vancouver’s Aboriginal community!

 - Applications will be accepted from applicants of all genders.

-- Applications will be accepted from Indigenous candidates only per Section 41 of the Human Rights Code.
+- Preference may be given to qualified Indigenous candidates as per Section 41 of the Human Rights Code.

 - This position requires the incumbent to be available in the office and follow COVID-19 safety guidelines and protocols.
 Remote work is unavailable.